M4NS0/homeworks/Web/Johns Hopkins University/Module 4/Lecture 40 -  Ajusting Development Enviroment for JavaScript Development/Readme.md

 ### Ajusting Development Enviroment for JavaScript Development

-1. Open module 4 folder in IDE
 1. Open project folder with favorite IDE or open a terminal in project's path and type:
 ```sh
     $ sublime .
 ```